ottotsuma/software-engineer-website/src/components/Monad/notes.md

 # Random Ideas:
 Add LoL style PVP mode , other content is needed in end games.

+Hidden bosses, clues, working together,
+Guilds fighting over castles and towns
+The pvp effects the PVE, the costs of doing anything by taxes etc, are you friends with this guild or neutral.
+The pve effecting the pvp, getting items and equipment to fuel the pvp or monsters changing the landscape World bosses that need multiple Guilds
+Item sets don't drop from one dungeon but a part from each dungeon.
+The classes all have to have reasons to exists, immune to magic, immune to fire, immune to physical the classes have to counter each other in a kind of card game style were nothing is ever better then all others just better then 1 or 2

+World bosses trigger pvp mode for all?
+So you have to fight off gankers

 Miasma, "a contagious power... that has an independent life of its own.
 Until purged by the sacrificial death of the wrongdoer, society would be chronically infected by catastrophe".

 Quest - hell or high water